simoneboscolo99/5K_JFS/5K_JFS/Examples/Tutorial.md

  `camera(perspective, translation([-1, 0, 1]), 1.78, 1)` <sub> &emsp;   1.78 is the number corresponding to the aspect ratio 16:9 </sub> <br/>
 `camera(orthogonal, translation([-1, 0, 0]), 1.78, 1)`

+That's all you need to know!
+Now it's time to let your imagination run wild and create your first images! 💥